A Walter Travis design from 1918. Upgraded to modern standards, with exciting new developments planned for 2020 and beyond.

 A fully-stocked pro shop is available for all your equipment and apparel needs

 White Beeches Golf and Country Club, named in honor of the beech trees that originally lined the course, was incorporated in 1918 and in 1920 the course was extensively redesigned by world renowned golf course architect Walter J. Travis.
 His theories and philosophies concerning golf techniques and strategies found voice in his designs.
-The Walter J. Travis legend lives on in the many courses he designed that remain classics to this day, such as Westchester Country Club, Garden City Golf Club, Jekyll Island, and Sea Island.
+The Walter J. Travis legend lives on in the many courses he designed or consulted on that remain classics to this day, such as the legendary Pine Valley, Westchester Country Club, Garden City Golf Club, Jekyll Island, and Sea Island.